Lens Aperture |

 image print, especially an enlargement.

-too slow.
 A rule of thumb dictates that for slow moving subjects

 the shutter speed should be around 1/125seconds or above and for